websupergirl/doggiedoos/README.md

 The site is live at [doggiedoosanddonts.com](https://doggiedoosanddonts.com).

 All content on the site was provided by Rachel Azzato and the Doggie Doos and Don'ts team, and is hosted in their AWS account.
+You are free to borrow any of the code, but please do not steal any of the content including the wording and images.
+The copyright for the content, images, concepts, and service names belongs to the company.

 ## Getting Started with Create React App